So in this article. I propose to offer some slightly different information - some of it from the more recent articles in the herbal

 In any case, if you can manage to put up with all this drainage (and not take an OTC antihistamine),

-you might find that it will last only one day or less.
-When there is drainage and excessive nasal secretions, usually it's
+you might find that this phase of the cold will last only one or two days.
+When there is drainage and excessive nasal secretions,

 I suspect that it would NOT be well to mix the two types.